 On 18 August, the 29th Division and the 13th Tank Brigade began a counterattack, but the Germans held their positions.
 By 08.00, Soviet unit had taken the Yurkin state farm and Height 158.0 after an advance of up to 2.5 miles (4 km).
 By 14.00 the fighting had reached the western edge of Abganerovo station, in the area 1.85 miles (3 km) to the east of the station and Farm No. 2.

 Some 1.25 miles (2 km) to the south-east of Abganerovo station, eight T-34 tanks of the 656th Brigade and 95 men of the 254th Tank Brigade were surrounded, and the Germans attacked with 500 infantrymen and 30 tanks, supported from the air by 20 bombers.
-Four T-34 tanks were hit and burned, and their own crews destroyed another four after expending all their ammunition.
+Four T-34 tanks were hit and caught fire, and their own crews destroyed another four after expending all their ammunition.
 The Germans lost up to 250 men, five tanks and four anti-tank guns.

 During the fighting of 18 August, the Germans beat off all Soviet attacks but were themselves unable to move forward.